SapitoSucio/froggo-guides/docs/script_commands.md

 This is not a place to teach you basic programming.
 This document will not teach you basic programming by itself.
 It's more of a reference for those who have at least a vague idea of what they want to do and want to know what tools they have available to do it.
-We've tried to keep it as simple as possible, but if you don't understand it, getting a clear book on programming in general will help better than yelling around the forum for help.
+We`ve tried to keep it as simple as possible, but if you don't understand it, getting a clear book on programming in general will help better than yelling around the forum for help.

-A little learning never caused anyone's head to explode.
+A little learning never caused anyone`s head to explode.

 ## Structure